 2) Why do you think the people followed and cheered for Jesus?
 (Because of the miracles he did, they believed he was the Messiah who would deliver Israel from her enemies, Isaiah 35:3-6.)

 3) Why do you suppose the people turned against Jesus?
 (They didn't understand the Scriptures that said the Messiah had a different mission, to defeat Satan, sin, and death (Isaiah 53).
-Jesus didn't fit their "mold" for Messiah.
+Jesus didn't fit their idea of what Messiah would do.
 Rather than riding into the city on a horse like a conquering king, he came with humility, riding on a donkey (Zechariah 9:9).
-When the people realized Jesus wasn't coming to defeat their earthly rulers, they turned against him.)
+When the people realized Jesus wasn't coming to defeat their earthly rulers, many turned against him.)

 4) Jesus said that anyone who wants to be his disciple must do what?
 (Follow him.)

 5) What does it mean to follow Jesus?
 (To trust and believe in him.
 Imitate him with our words and actions, which we learn to do by knowing God's Word.)